BLCM/bl3mods/Apocalyptech/gameplay_changes/movement_speed_cheats/README.md

   which to play the game.
 Still rather cheaty, but not ridiculuous.
 * **Extreme** - This is what I use while testing mods.
 Not really intended for actual play.
+* **Normal** - This sets the movement speeds back to their normal values.
+This could be useful if you want to revert a previously- applied movement speed mod without having to quit the game entirely.
+  Probably only of interest to mod authors under specific circumstances.

 Changelog
 =========

+**v1.0.1** - Mar 19, 2021
+ * Added a "normal" option

 **v1.0.0** - Sep 26, 2020
  * First versioned release